aartimehar/Team-Profile-Generator/README.md

 ## Installation

 To run this program simply clone the repo from GitHub using the clone command,You can then use the command npm install to download the projects npm dependencies.
-Currently, that is Inquirer, TypeScript and Es-Lint.
-Once you have done that you are ready to compile the typescript.
-This can be done with the command npm run build.
 This will output JavaScript files to the /dist directory which are used by node.
 Finally, to run the application, use the command npm start.This application also requires a file system and inquirer module.
 If testing is required, this application uses Jest.

 NOTE: If you make any code changes, be sure to run npm run build again.